Eugenia Paulicelli: Biography

 Paulicelli produced and co-created educational short films on Italian designers in a series titled The New Made in Italy and is currently working on a documentary called “Untold Stories of New York Fashion.
 Italian Diasporic Communities.”
 She collaborates extensively with Italian cultural institutions, and her projects have received funding from the Italian Foreign Ministry.

 In summer 2025, Paulicelli launched The Fashion Institute at the CUNY Graduate Center as a new professional development program focused on the fashion industry, especially in New York City.
 It offers four one-week sessions at the Graduate Center’s Midtown Manhattan campus covering key innovations, trends, and issues such as sustainability, social justice, AI applications, and digital marketing in fashion and beauty industries.
 The institute aims to provide expert insights from distinguished faculty and industry leaders.

 The program is open to fashion professionals, students, and educators worldwide and leverages New York City’s cultural and fashion ecosystem to deliver its curriculum.
 Participants of the Fashion Institute receive certificates of completion for each module attended.
 The program also hosts public masterclasses with major voices in fashion.

+In June 2026, Eugenia Paulicelli co-curated the exhibit "Sarmi New York: Un viaggio nella moda da Firenze a Fifth Avenue".
+A new exhibition at the Museum of Costume and Fashion at Palazzo Pitti in Florence with Vanessa Gavioli, the head curator of the museum.
+The exhibition, on view from 18 June to 31 December 2026 in the Ballroom and adjoining rooms, focuses on the Florentine designer Ferdinando Sarmi, who built a major career in New York and became known for dressing prominent women including Audrey Hepburn, Marilyn Monroe, Marlene Dietrich, Barbra Streisand, and the Duchess of Windsor.
+It presents garments from the Sarmi archive alongside period accessories in order to situate his work within the social and cultural world of 1950s and 1960s New York.
+Reporting on the exhibition described it as the first major show devoted to Sarmi at Palazzo Pitti and emphasized its role in restoring him to scholarly and public attention as an important figure in postwar international fashion.
+One account also noted that the exhibition is tied to Paulicelli’s broader research on Sarmi and led to the documentary Ferdinando Sarmi – Untold Stories of New York Fashion, which premiered at the museum on 18 June 2026.

 Paulicelli lives in Madison, Connecticut with her husband, Dr. David Ward, who was also an Italian Professor at Wellesley College, before he retired in 2023.
 They married in Paulicelli's hometown, Canosa di Puglia, on June 11, 1994.